 Dr. Kakoulides performs the ALIF procedure under general anesthesia.
 He makes two to three small incisions on the abdomen to insert a series of imaging and surgical tools that remove the diseased lumbar discs.
 Once the spinal space is restored and the pinched nerves are freed, the neurosurgeon may use bone grafting materials, implants, screws, plates, and cages to fuse the two adjacent vertebrae.
 The implants provide lower back stability, whereas the bone grafts facilitate natural bone regeneration.

-The lumbar fusion in Long Island procedure involves minimal downtime — you can resume most of your daily activities within a few days.
+The anterior lumbar interbody fusion on Long Island procedure involves minimal downtime — you can resume most of your daily activities within a few days.
 Dr. Kakoulides stays with you through every step of the process, and you can also contact him on his personal cell phone anytime.